Icehouse (band): 2011–present: Icehouse 30th anniversary, White Heat: 30 Hits and DubHouse Live

 On 6 April 2011, Icehouse and Universal Music Australia publicly announced a new partnership for sales and distribution of the band's material.
 Accompanying this were details of the planned issue of a 30th-anniversary edition of the band's debut album Icehouse.
 This release marked the first time any of the band's catalogue had been available for commercial download.
 The album was released on 20 May 2011 digitally and as a multi-disc set.

 On 7 July 2011, the band issued a press release about the forthcoming release of a new greatest hits compilation, titled White Heat: 30 Hits.
 The album was released on 26 August 2011.

 Since 2011 Icehouse has started to play regular live concerts again in Australia.
 One of the concerts was at the December Homebake 2011 concert, performing under the moniker of "Icehouse Plays Flowers", where they played songs from their first two albums (both released singles and unreleased songs) — "Icehouse", "We Can Get Together", "Skin", "Boulevard", "Great Southern Land" and "Sister."
 Keith Welsh joined them on stage, playing bass-guitar.

 On 12 July 2012, the entire Icehouse studio catalogue was reissued.
 Primitive Man and Man of Colours also received a bonus DVD to celebrate their 30th and 25th anniversaries, respectively.
-The band will be promoting the two anniversary albums with the "Primitive Colours" tour.
+The band planned to promote the two anniversary albums with the "Primitive Colours" tour.

 On 4 and 7 December, Icehouse performed two shows at the Esplanade Hotel in Melbourne and the Oxford Art Factory in Sydney, respectively, under the moniker of "DubHouse performing reggae-styled versions of classic Icehouse songs and old reggae favourites".
 These concerts spawned the release of a live album released in January 2014.
 They also performed a 40th-anniversary concert at the Roche Estate, in the New South Wales Hunter Valley in March 2017.

 On 9 February 2020, Icehouse played at the St. Kilda Festival in Melbourne; Flowers had played the first festival in 1980, so for the 40th anniversary Icehouse played the majority of the Flowers album plus a few covers that they would have played back then, a recording of the concert was released in October 2020 as Icehouse Plays Flowers.

 In 2021, a remix of "Hey Little Girl" was released by Australian duo Mark Vick and Danny Muller, with the record credited to The Antipodeans Vs Icehouse.

 In 2022, Icehouse performed "Great Southern Land" and "We Can Get Together" at the ICC Men's T20 World Cup final at Melbourne Cricket Ground, Australia.

-In 2025, Icehouse amongst other special guests, will be performing with Jimmy Barnes to celebrate the 40th anniversary of his iconic song Working Class Man.
+In 2025, Icehouse, amongst other special guests, was scheduled to perform with Jimmy Barnes to celebrate the 40th anniversary of his iconic song "Working Class Man".

+Musical style

+Icehouse's music has been classed as both new wave and rock music.
+Hence, AllMusic described them as "new wave rockers".